Hagtronics/S-Parameter-to-TDR-Viewer/README.md

 ![analysis](images/overview.jpg)

+# Requirements
+1) Tested on Windows 7, 10 and 11 only.
+2) Screen resolution of at least 1920 x 1080 (FHD).
+3) Tested with Python 3.12 and the dependencies listed in the 'requirements.txt' file.

 # Installing the program
 1) Get the code from the src directory.
-2) Use the 'requirements.txt' file to get the proper python libraries.
+2) After installing Python 3.12.x, use the 'requirements.txt' file to get the proper python libraries.
 3) Double Click on the file: 'sparam_to_tdr.py' to run the program.
 4) See the 'User Guide' for a full walk through of the program.

 # Acknowledgments